smartdevicelink/sdl_evolution/proposals/NNNN-Static-SDL-Icon-Names-Enum.md

 ## Potential downsides

 A manufacturer might choose to support a subset of the 100+ static icons.
-If a static icon is not supported, an empty icon will be used in its stead.
+If a static icon is not supported, an empty icon will be used used in its place.
 Developers will still need to send a RPC using the static icon and then check the response from SDL Core to see if the static icon is actually available.

 ## Impact on existing code